Frequently Asked Questions

 Adult Membership + Barn Fees

-Our membership year runs from January 1 - December 31 and costs $100.
+Our annual membership fee is $100.
 This fee covers both membership and barn use fees.
+Club membership runs from January 1 to December 31.